aakashsankritya/Doctors-Appointment-Booking-App-backend/README.md

 	- Try to use mongo's configuration (either local or MongoDB Atlas).
 	- Also update property `file.upload-dir` in the same file pointing to some local directory, **it should not be null**.

-- Run the command `gralde bootrun`
+- Run the command `gradle bootrun`
 - Server would be up at http://localhost:8081/
 - API documentation can be viewed at http://localhost:8081/swagger-ui/index.html